clayne/hacktical-c/stream1/README.md

 }
 ```

-Next up is implementing memory streams.
-We'll use a `struct hc_vector` to manage the stream data and track the current read position in `rpos`.
+Next up is memory streams.
+We'll use a [vector](https://github.com/codr7/hacktical-c/tree/main/vector) to manage the stream data and add a separate variable to track the current read position.

 ```C
 struct hc_memory_stream {